 The first phase of the project (bottle cap collection) was hugely successful, with the collection of over 5,000,000 bottle caps in Victoria and another 10,000,000 collected interstate.

-However, towards the end of 2019, Envision put a call out to stop the flow of lids, and released the following statement to advise of complications in production and quality assurance.
+However, towards the end of 2019, Envision paused donations, before putting out a call out-to stop the flow of lids entirely, and released the following statement to advise of complications in production and quality assurance.
 "Despite our best efforts, the children’s mobility aids that we have produced from recycled bottle caps have not met our internal quality standards.
 Regrettably, Phase Two of the project will cease, and we will no longer seek support for the Envision Hands project."

 A grassroots micro-recycling movement provides a circular solution